-A Bachelor's Degree, Accounting & Finance leads to the highest pay for Villanova grads ($107K on average per year).
-Those with a Bachelor of Science in Accounting face salaries on the lower end, coming in at an average approximately $68K per year.
+Among the highest-paid Villanova alumni are those with a Bachelor's Degree, Accounting & Finance — they earn close to $107K on average per year.
+Those with a Bachelor of Science in Accounting face salaries on the lower end, coming in at an average $68K per year.

 Benefits and Perks

-Though approximately half of the survey participants get paid time off for vacation, only one-third of alumni receive paid sick leave.
-A large number of alumni enjoy benefits like health insurance, while most graduates receive dental plans, too.
-A large number of grads participate in a 401(k) program.
-Villanova University alumni are also on the receiving end of life insurance, a company-subsidized cell phone, flexible hours, and tuition reimbursement.
+Half of the graduates are allowed to take paid time off for vacation, but only about one-third of alumni get paid sick leave.
+Dental insurance applies to a fair number of survey participants, and a large number of grads report health coverage.
+Most alumni participate in a 401(k) retirement savings plan.
+Villanova University grads are also lucky enough to receive life insurance, tuition reimbursement, a company-subsidized cell phone, and flexible hours.

-Arcadia University graduates, who earn $86K on average, make a similar amount to Villanova grads.
+Compensation averages $86K for Arcadia University alumni, making their earnings most comparable to Villanova grads.
 Other schools similar to Villanova include Eastern University, Saint Joseph's University, and Philadelphia University.